-In the event of an emergency occurring within the Council municipal area that threatens life and/or property, the Municipal Coordinator will liaise with all emergency services through SREMC through the Regional Planner or the Regional Controller.
+In the event of an emergency occurring within the Council municipal area that threatens life and/or property, the Municipal Coordinator will liaise with all emergency services, through the SREMC including the Regional Planner or the Regional Controller.

 The SREMC Executive Officer (Regional Planner) will arrange for briefings from the Response Management Authority.
 These briefings will identify the role of Council and the physical and human resources that may be required to assist.